hachyderm/community/open-source-accounts.md

 # Frequently Asked Questions

 ### Can I create an account for my event?
-Like DevOps Days?
+Like Devopsdays?

 Yes.
 As long as your event is not a profit focused event you are welcome to create an account.
 If your event is profit seeking, you must follow our [corporate policy](https://github.com/hachyderm/community/blob/main/corporate-accounts.md).